JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-14-sightseeing.md

 ![thumb-wrestling](/images/thumb-wrestling.jpg)

-*Ill chance losing a thumb war over an actual thumb*
+*Losing a thumb war over an actual thumb*

 We also stopped at an adventure store/fish market on the island and were temporarily transported back to the U.S. The building was new and manicured for tourists, which felt very out of place here.
 The good news is that they had fresh grouper for sale and the price was surprisingly reasonable.